ajsnow/Forthwith/README.md

 ## Thus, Forthwith

-Let's look at how `fib` is implimented in Forthwith:
+Let's look at how `fib` is implemented in Forthwith:

 ```
 let fib = { $0 ..
 0 ..
 1 .. rot ..
 0 .. loop { $0 .. over .. (+) .. swap } .. drop }